-Our Baby Name of the Day is another of the newest boy names to debut on the popularity charts.
+Our Baby Name of the Day is another recent debut on the popularity charts.

 If your ancestor happened to live near a spring, you might have ended up with the surname Wells.
 In England, there’s a famous city built around a cathedral in Somerset; but that’s far from the only one.
 Surnames from other languages carry the same meaning, and were sometimes translated into the English word, too.

 It’s a verb as well as a noun.
 And while water wells are the most common type over the ages, plenty of things might be drawn from a well: salt, oil, or even wishes.

 Plenty of sites are considered sacred, or associated with saints or local legends.

 Archeologists trace them back many millennia BC, throughout the ancient world, so no surprise that stories abound.